impulsado/wannaNotes/Writeups/HTB/Very Easy/Responder/Untitled.md

 Local File Inclusion occurs when an attacker is able to get a website to include a file that was not intended to be an option for this application.
 A common example is when the attacker can use `../` in the inputted file and view sensitive files of the server.

 ## Remote
+Similar to LFI but in this case it is possible for an attacker to load a remote file on the host using protocols like HTTP, FTP etc.

 php for scripting webpage